-If you are really serious about playing Cooking Party Cards, then you should try preparing and tasting some of the creations invented by players.
+If you are really serious about playing Cooking Party Cards, then you are going to want to experiment with actually preparing and tasting some of the creations invented by players.
 This section suggests some possible ways you might do that.